 In the market for a quintessentially #Mississippi experience?
-You could spend some serious lettuce and make a reservation at our state’s finest hotels–The Alluvian in Greenwood, for example.
-Or you could get in your car with $5 and get yourself to one of my favorite places–Donna’s #6 Produce in Florence.
+You could spend some serious lettuce and make a reservation at one of our state’s finest hotels–The Alluvian in Greenwood, for example.
+Or you could hop into your car with $5 and get yourself to one of my favorite places–Donna’s #6 Produce in Florence.

 Donna’s #6 is a large, open-air produce market (I hesitate to call it a produce stand), and the staff there are some of the friendliest Mississippians I have ever met.
 Wander in and check out all of the locally grown fruits and vegetables.
 Like sweet potatoes?
 Mississippi has three different varieties, and Donna’s #6 also sells sweet potato rolls behind the counter.
 Need something to dunk your biscuits in?
 Hello, Ribbon Cane Syrup.
 Donna’s #6 has this, too.